 As I get older, the questions about being a woman – what’s expected vs. what you want – become more prevalent in my life and start to take up more brain power and emotions.

-I’ve also always gotten told “you’re prettier when you smile” or “you should smile more.”
+I’ve also always been told “you’re prettier when you smile” or “you should smile more.”
 And as a young girl, then teenager, it made me uncomfortable and self-conscious.
 I don’t want to smile more.
 Am I ugly if I don’t smile?
 Now, as an adult, there is something inherently empowering in hearing other women say, no I won’t fucking smile, and getting to decide to be a part of that group.
 To be surrounded by that definitiveness.

 I think this is why I gravitate towards feminist lit.
 Growing up, none of this empowering information was readily available to me.
 What I had was my mother giving me The Rules (look it up, you’ll cringe) so I could know how to behave in order to get myself a man.
 I think I was 19.
 What I would have much preferred was a mother who said: “you don’t need a man, just find yourself and be strong in that.”

-So as an adult I seek that out.
+So, as an adult I seek that out.
 Other women who are strong in themselves, independent and unapologetic.

 And clearly, my husband supports that.
+I guess he’s a keeper.

-A Childhood Book
+🔪A Childhood Book

 I don’t really have any childhood books anymore.
 If they were children’s books my mother has them in storage somewhere.
 I do, however, have a couple of books from my teen years that have travelled with me from place to place, bookshelf to bookshelf.